Pathways to dignified work and brighter futures.

 Reclaiming formal education despite extraordinary challenges

 Janelle, a 23-year-old refugee from South Sudan living in Uganda’s Yumbe district, is reclaiming her dream of formal education despite extraordinary challenges.
 Forced to flee conflict in 2016, Janelle endured displacement, disability caused by a rare illness, and the loss of financial and emotional support when her mother returned to South Sudan.
 Her determination led her to War Child’s Bridge Project, in partnership with the Mastercard Foundation, which awarded her one of 537 scholarships to continue her secondary education.
-Now studying at Aringa Secondary School, Janelle is one of 591 young people with disabilities supported through the program, which prioritizes inclusion and opportunity for marginalized young people.
+Now studying at Aringa Secondary School, Janelle is one of hundreds of young people with disabilities supported through the program, which prioritizes inclusion and opportunity for marginalized young people.
 Although her disability redirected her career goals from nursing to nutrition, Janelle remains focused on building a meaningful life and helping others.
 Her story highlights the critical role of education in restoring dignity, hope, and economic potential for refugee youth.
 The Bridge Project continues to transform futures by equipping young people like Janelle with the tools to overcome adversity and pursue a brighter future.

 Bright